sayegh9/stock-scanner/us-webapp/README.md

 ## Data Providers

 - Daily OHLCV candles and key valuation metrics are sourced from [yfinance](https://github.com/ranaroussi/yfinance) to avoid China-only endpoints.
+- If Yahoo Finance is temporarily unavailable (for example due to rate limiting), the analyzer automatically falls back to [Stooq](https://stooq.com/).
-- If `yfinance` cannot serve a symbol but `akshare` is installed, the analyzer automatically retries the legacy akshare pathway.
+- When `akshare` is installed the analyzer performs a final retry using the legacy akshare pathway before surfacing an error.

 ## Running Batch Jobs via API